Browser Relay Setup

 });

-await fastify.listen({ port: 3000 });The Fastify plugin registers as a standard route plugin.
+await fastify.listen({ port: 3000 });The Fastify plugin registers POST and OPTIONS routes.
 Pass routePath to customize the endpoint path (default: /debugbundle/browser).

 Next.js (App Router)